namurphy/pytest-tutorial/tutorial.md

 False
 ```

-ADD EQUATION FOR RTOL & ATOL

 > [!IMPORTANT]
 > The docstring for [`numpy.isclose`] specifies the defaults for `atol`
 > and `rtol`.
-When we compare numbers with magnitudes that are 𝒪(1), the
+When we compare numbers with magnitudes that are significantly
-> default values for `atol` and `rtol` are typically fine.
-When we compare
-> numbers with magnitudes that are ≪1 or ≫1, then we want to specify the
-> numbers more carefully.
+> larger or smaller than one, we will need to specify numbers more carefully.

 To compare lists and arrays, we can use [`numpy.allclose`].